 Pain threshold is the level at which pain or dysfunction has to reach before it starts to bother us.
 Most people think of their pain threshold as being a fixed point.
 Which is why they are generally quite surprised at how much their pain is bothering them by the time they turn up at the chiropractic clinic.
 We hear a lot of phrases like “I have a high pain threshold”.
 The logical extension to this train of thought is; “if I have a high pain threshold but this pain is really bothering me then there must be something really wrong”.

 The thing about pain is that there is no fixed point – we feel pain when our credible evidence of threat exceeds our credible evidence of safety.
-For example in the case of having just sprained an ankle – you will have felt it go over because you will probably stumble, you may feel the sudden warning signals from the stretch receptors in your ligaments tendons and muscles.
+Lets use a sprained an ankle as an example.
+As you stumble your sense of balance is the first thing to sound an alarm.
+Feeling the sudden warning signals from the stretch receptors in your ligaments tendons and muscles is the next warning.
 You have to make a decision: is this a threat to me?
 At this point the brain uses context to draw most of its conclusions from and a little bit of sensory information from the offending ankle.
 This is because seconds after an accident the body’s inflammatory response has not had a chance to start so there is no extra nociception on top of the potential tissue damage.
 The brain uses what it knows, what it believes, how safe it feels and what it can see, hear, feel and taste in order to make an assessment of how much pain to give you immediately.
 It will keep reassessing the situation according to all these factors for hours, days, weeks or even months following the accident.

 We all know someone who significantly overreacts even after a small bump